yhlleo/LLMs_from_scratch/README.md

 - Github repo: [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch)

 I implemented the codes in the fantastic book.
 All the codes are run with a Macbook Pro (2020 version).
-Thus, I can use only two kind of devices: `cpu` and `mps`.
+Thus, I can use only two types of devices: `cpu` and `mps`.
 Perhaps, the Macbook is a little old that is equipped with M1 chip.
 The training speed of the`mps` mode is even slower than the `cpu` mode.

 ### Records